Important Presentation Skills for Workplace Success

-Follow-up includes properly breaking down and storing any equipment, contacting any audience members you agreed to communicate further with, and soliciting, collecting, and analyzing feedback.
+Follow-up includes properly breaking down and storing any equipment, contacting any audience members with whom you agreed to communicate further, and soliciting, collecting, and analyzing feedback.
 In some presentations, you may collect information from audience members, like names and contact information or completed surveys, which you also must collect, organize, and store.

 Skills related to follow-up include:

-The best presenters are constantly improving their skill.
-To get better, you must be able to look honestly at your performance and all the feedback you get and figure out from that what you need to do to improve.
+The best presenters are constantly improving their skills.
+To get better, you must be able to look honestly at your performance, assess the feedback you get, and figure out what you need to do to improve.
 That takes analytical thinking.

 You do not want to be that person spending half of your presentation time trying to find a cable to connect your laptop to the projector.
 Many things can go wrong just before a presentation, and they probably will, unless you are organized.

-PowerPoint is the dominant software used to create visual aids for presentations.
+Microsoft PowerPoint is the dominant software used to create visual aids for presentations.
 Learn to use it well, including the special features outside of basic templates that can really bring a presentation to life.
-Even if someone else is preparing your slideshow for you, it will help to know how to use the software in case of last minute changes.
+Even if someone else is preparing your slideshow for you, it will help to know how to use the software in case of last-minute changes.